qrvey/partner-portal/docs/data-router/Transforms/transforms-intro.md

 Transforms are the required manipulation over the user data before being analyzed by Qrvey.
 The user can define any number of transformations inside metadata, and the result of this manipulation is reflected in the stored data.

-In this set of transformations are described in the JSON body of the metadata as an array of objects, with tree mandatory properties inside each, `id`, `function` and `action`.
+In this set of transformations are described in the JSON body of the metadata as an array of objects, with three mandatory properties inside each, `id`, `function` and `action`.

 these properties are required to identification, and data manipulation, each of those has a particular usage.